-The Center for Excellence in Teaching and Learning (CETL) is seeking instructors to submit exceptional teaching artifacts from their fully online courses to share through the Canvas Commons.
-The goal of this initiative is to provide examples for CETL to use in the Online and Blended Teaching Program (OBTP) that will inform and inspire UWM instructors teaching online courses to engage and support their students in new and effective ways.
+In partnership with the Center for Excellence in Teaching and Learning (CETL), several UWM instructors submitted teaching artifacts from their fully online courses to share through the Canvas Commons.
+The goal of this partnership was to provide examples for CETL to use in the Online and Blended Teaching Program (OBTP) that would inspire UWM instructors teaching online courses to engage and support their students in new and effective ways.

 About Canvas Commons

 Canvas Commons is a feature built into Canvas that allows instructors to explore, adopt, and modify teaching materials that have been shared by other Canvas instructors at UWM and beyond.